-The MC currently has 11 members (see details at Appendix 1).
+The MC currently has 9 members (see details at Appendix 1).

-- All MC members are local residents - Eight MC members are tenants of the Association and two sharing owners.
-The remaining MC is an owner occupier..
+- All MC members are local residents - Sevent MC members are tenants of the Association and two sharing owners.

 The MC has three Office Bearers - the Chair, Secretary and Treasurer - who are elected annually by the MC.
 The current Office Bearers are: